cedillo47/my-first-repo/README.md

 # my-first-repo
-# hello my name is leo.Im from east harlem.
+hello my name is leo.Im from east harlem.
-I dont liek sports but I do enjoy live events.
+I dont like sports but I do enjoy live sports events.